-- The GWB was the #1 most-biked at 5112 bike trips per day in October 2014 and again in April 2015 with 4283 trips.
+- The GWB was the #1 most-biked in October 2014 with 5112 bike trips per day and again in April 2015 with 4283 daily trips.

 - Between 2010 and 2015, bike travel across the GWB grew faster than on any East River bridge at 10.4% per year.1 2 3

 - At 7 foot, the GWB will have by far the narrowest path of the five bridges.

-- Daily bike trips across NYC overall rose from 250K in 2010 to 450K in 2015, or at an annual growth of 12.5%, indicating a secular trend.
+- Daily bike trips across NYC overall rose from 250K in 2010 to 450K in 2015, or at an annual growth rate of 12.5%.

 Proposed expansion of Brooklyn Bridge.
 Image NYCDOT